-Total net change in fund balances - governmental funds \$ (5,958,094) Capital outlays are reported in governmental funds as expenditures.
+Total net change in fund balances - governmental funds \$ (5,875,250) Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which additions of \$5,878,041 is greater than than depreciation expense of \$1,126,041.
-4,752,000 The governmental funds report bond proceeds as an other financing source, while repayment of bond principal is reported as an expenditure.
+This is the amount by which additions of \$37,366,414 is greater than than depreciation expense of \$1,126,041.
+36,240,373 The governmental funds report bond proceeds as an other financing source, while repayment of bond principal is reported as an expenditure.
 Interest is recognized as an expenditure in the governmental funds when it is due.
-The net effect of these differences in the treatment of general obligation bonds and related items is as follows: Repayment of bond principal 3,815,000 In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an other financing source or other financing use in the period it is incurred.
-In the government-wide statements, the premium or discount is amortized as interest over the life of the debt: 551,381 In governmental funds, deferred loss on early retirement of long-term debt is recognized as other finances uses.
+The net effect of these differences in the treatment of general obligation bonds and related items is as follows: Proceeds from bond issuance (30,000,000) Proceeds from bond premiums Repayment of bond principal (2,165,912) 4,060,000 .,000,000 In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an other financing source or other financing use in the period it is incurred.
+In the government-wide statements, the premium or discount is amortized as interest over the life of the debt: 634,373 In governmental funds, deferred loss on early retirement of long-term debt is recognized as other finances uses.
 In the government-wide statements, the deferred losses on early retirement of long-term debt is amortized over the life of the debt.
 The difference between other financing uses and amortization is: (94,439) In governmental funds, actual contributions to pension plans are reported as expenditures in the year incurred.
 However, in the government-wide statement of activities, only the current year pension expense as noted in the plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
-(1,709,586) In the statement of activities, compensated absences are measured by the amount earned during the year.
+(1,348,589) In the statement of activities, compensated absences are measured by the amount earned during the year.
 In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
-This year vacation time earned was greater than the amount used by: 730 In the statement of activities, the net postemployment benefit asset is the amount by which the contributions toward the OPEB plan were more than the annual required contribution as actuarially determined.
-The net postemployment benefit is not recorded in the governmental fund statements.
-The change in the net OPEB was recorded in the statement of activities in the amount of 351,425 Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due and thus requires the use of current financial resources.
+This year vacation time earned was greater than the amount used by: 4,490 In governmental funds, actual contributions to pension and OPEB plans are reported as expenditures in the year incurred.
+However, in the government-wide statement of activities, only the current year pension OPEB expense as noted in the plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
+361,953 Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due and thus requires the use of current financial resources.
 In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-35,500 Changes in net position of governmental activities \$ 1,743,917
+(300,000) Changes in net position of governmental activities \$ 1,516,999